slackapi/build-this-bot-workshop/docs/Chapter-3.md

 Now that we've been authorized, let's teach our bot to respond to users who want to say hello!

-Earlier ,we subscribed to the Slack Events API endpoint called [message.channels](https://api.slack.com/events/message.channels).
+Earlier, we subscribed to the Slack Events API endpoint called [message.channels](https://api.slack.com/events/message.channels).
 We'll listen for these events, check to see if anyone is saying hello to our bot, and then build a method on our Bot class to respond.

 ### Event Handlers